apach3guy/Tesla-Mobile-Web-App/README.md

 	- Graphing features will require a PHP graphing library (i.e. PHPGraphLib)
 	- I am an amateur programmer with ZERO formal training.
 Use at your own risk!

-You may need to create the appropriate MYSQL tables manually:
+You will need to create the appropriate MYSQL tables manually:

 // Create 3 MYSQL tables if necessary
 $result = mysqli_query($con, "SELECT * FROM battery");
 if($result == NULL) {